-This tutorial will guide you through the process of moving an entire library of photos to a drive other than the startup volume, preferably to a much larger external hard drive, in a way that won’t disrupt your photography workflow.
+This tutorial will guide you through the process of moving an entire library of photos to an external drive, preferably to a much larger external hard drive, in a way that won’t disrupt your photography workflow.

 About Photos Library file

 In Photos, you can easily switch between multiple libraries but can only work with one library at a time.

 If your Photos library is managed—that is, “Copy items to the Photos library” is selected in Photos → Preferences → General—every image you import to Photos or drop on its window will get copied to the Photos library.

 By default, the photo library is a bundle named “Photos Library.photoslibrary” found inside your account’s Pictures folder.
 To see what’s inside, right-click the file and choose the option Show Package Contents in a contextual menu.

 In addition to storing your unmodified original images, the Photos library saves their device-optimized versions, copies of edited images, thumbnails, previews, caches and other related items.
 Here’s what’s inside my photo library bundle: